The Deligne-Riemann-Roch isomorphism: Consequences

 where $d$ is the rank of $f_{\ast}L$.
-This compares to the original result of Moret-Bailly, cf. \cite[Chapitre VIII, Th\'eor\`eme 3.4]{Moret-Bailly:pinceaux} in the abelian case.
+This compares with the original result of Moret-Bailly, cf. \cite[Chapitre VIII, Th\'eor\`eme 3.4]{Moret-Bailly:pinceaux} in the abelian case.
 Concretely, Moret-Bailly needs to suppose that $d$ is invertible on $S$.
 Hence, Theorem \ref{thm:A} allows one to bypass this assumption, as well as to drop the positivity condition on $L$.
-The key advantage with respect to \cite{Moret-Bailly} is that we do not need any moduli-space argument.
+The key advantage over \cite{Moret-Bailly} is that we do not need any moduli-space argument.

 We also mention the result of \cite{MR:abelian-schemes} which determines that the two sides of \eqref{eq:qisoformulecle}, to the 12th power, are equal integrally in the Picard group of $S$, i.e. without tensoring with $\QBbb$.
 We do not know if an isomorphism such as \eqref{eq:qisoformulecle} can be made integrally so that it also commutes with base change, with the same power.